UPPMAX/HPC-python/docs/day2/interactive.rst

    - For HPC2N, using Jupyter on HPC2N is possible, and can be done either from the OpenOnDemand portal (easy) or through a batch job and ThinLinc (harder).
    - For UPPMAX, using Jupyter is easy.
-   - For LUNARC, using Jupyter (<https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab>) works best using the LUNARC HPC Desktop.
+   - For LUNARC, using Jupyter (https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab) works best using the LUNARC HPC Desktop.
 Go to the Applications menu, hover over Applications - Python, and select Jupyter Lab from the menu that pops up to the right.
    - For NSC, using Jupyter is easiest done through ThinLinc, but can also be used via an SSH tunnel.
-   - For PDC, you can use Jupyter easiest through the GfxLauncher in ThinLinc: <a href="https://support.pdc.kth.se/doc/login/interactive_hpc/" target="_blank">https://support.pdc.kth.se/doc/login/interactive_hpc/</a>
+   - For PDC, you can use Jupyter easiest through the GfxLauncher in ThinLinc: https://support.pdc.kth.se/doc/login/interactive_hpc/
    - For C3SE, you can easiest use Jupyter through the OpenOnDemand portal.

 .. admonition:: In this session we will talk about